Buchenwald Show Keeps Holocaust Memory Alive As Survivors Pass Away - UrduPoint

 Their performance is based on the life of Spanish-born communist resistance activist Jorge Semprun, who survived Buchenwald and went on to become a noted novelist, screenwriter and Spanish culture minister before he died in 2011.

-Semprun was one of about 340,000 prisoners including Jews, Roma, homosexuals and Soviet prisoners of war who passed through Buchenwald or its annexe Mittelbau-Dora, both located near the German city of Weimar.
+Semprun was one of about 340,000 prisoners including Jews, Roma, homosexuals and Soviet prisoners of war who passed through Buchenwald or its annex Mittelbau-Dora, both located near the German city of Weimar.

 About 56,000 people were killed in Buchenwald -- some executed, others starved or worked to death -- and a further 20,000 died in Mittelbau-Dora, where inmates worked on the Nazis' V1 and V2 rockets.